 Every detail in our space was carefully curated by Giulia Torregrossa, as to best convey the spirit of our restaurant combining the old and the new in a unique design that will make everyone feel at home.

-Our Chef, Max Convertini, finds in his Apulian roots and in the long tradition of Mediterranean cuisine the daily inspiration for his dishes, then adding up an unexpected touch to each of them.
+Our Chef finds in his Apulian roots and in the long tradition of Mediterranean cuisine the daily inspiration for his dishes, then adding up an unexpected touch to each of them.

 This cuisine, in fact, besides being characterized for the importance given to the raw ingredients, both from the land and from the sea, has also the valuable quality to offer different dishes depending on the different seasons.